Bootstrapping Yang-Mills matrix integrals: Preliminaries

 whose contraction with $\tr(t^{a}t^{b}t^{c}t^{d})$ or $\tr(t^{a}t^{c}t^{b}t^{d})$ gives

-In principle, this procedure applies to arbitrarily long singlets, but the computation becomes more involved at large length.
+In principle, this procedure applies to arbitrarily long singlets, but the computation becomes more involved at large lengths.
 For example, the derivation of sextic singlets is shown in appendix \ref{Appendix:details}.
-We verify the literature results for length-$2,4$ in \cite{Hotta:1998en} and derive new results for length-$6,8,10,12$.
+We verify the literature results for length $2,4$ in \cite{Hotta:1998en} and derive new results for length $6,8,10$ and $12$.

 We can also translate the singlet results into the singlet decomposition coefficients $A$.
-For example, the contraction of O($D$) indices in \eqref{decompositionL4} gives
+For example, the contraction of $\mathrm{O}(D)$ indices in \eqref{decompositionL4} gives

 so the singlet decomposition coefficients can be determined by the singlets